About our Cooperative

 The first cooperative principle is voluntary and open membership.
 This was a driving factor in western Kentucky in 1936 and 1937 when neighbors and friends decided to work together to form Henderson Rural Electric Cooperative Corporation.
 Spurred by the need for electricity to improve the rural life style and economic benefits, these people voluntarily joined together to be better able to reach their dreams of electricity in their rural homes, farms and businesses.
 Soon, many people in western Kentucky and other parts of Kentucky and across the entire country were forming cooperative organizations to reach this same dream.

-Big Rivers owns, operates and maintains its 1,295-mile transmission system and provides for transmission of power to its members as well as third-party entities served under the Open Access Transmission Tariff.
+Big Rivers owns, operates and maintains its 1,303-mile transmission system and provides for transmission of power to its members as well as third-party entities served under the Open Access Transmission Tariff.

 One of the strengths of the electric cooperative program is imbedded in the cooperative principle of cooperation among cooperatives.
 Throughout the nearly 70 years of electric cooperatives, the application of this principle has continued to deliver positive results.
 Through the Kentucky Association of Electric Cooperatives, the commonwealth’s cooperatives have worked together for more than 60 years to bring economies and synergies of scale in legislative efforts, training programs, and power line supplies.
 The same is true of NRECA, the National Rural Utilities Cooperative Finance Corp., the National Rural Telecommunications Cooperative, and the Federated Rural Electric Insurance Exchange to name a few.

 Big Rivers and its member-owners have found that working together better serves the members at each of their cooperatives.
 These efforts have resulted in sharing information technology, safety programs, substation inspections, compliance matters and economic development.
-Big Rivers and its member-owners have consistently found that working together on these and other matters have reduced costs and added value for more than 115,000 members.
-Other possible shared service projects are being studied.
+Big Rivers and its member-owners have consistently found that working together on these and other matters have reduced costs and added value for more than 120,000 members.